Chuck Doak named High Point Central football coach

-Chuck Doak, a former Southwest Guilford football coach, came to High Point Central this spring as a defensive coordinator but is now the head coach, the school announced on Tuesday.
+Chuck Doak, a former Southwest Guilford football coach, came to High Point Central this spring as a defensive coordinator but is now the head coach, the school announced at the end of June.

 “More than anything, it is an opportunity to give back to a program that has struggled a little bit recently but in the past has been a very good program.
 For me, it is a wonderful chance to hopefully regain some of that glory,” Doak said.
 “To be able to step in as head coach is something that I have always wanted to do, but in my last stint as head coach, I had some personal family issues, not in my immediate family but with my mother that caused me to have to step down and take care of some family matters.